codefresh-plugins/gitter-notifier/README.md

 ## Optional variables

+**if you not provide this variables, plugin send info about build**

 - `GITTER_STATUS`
   - **ok** - for info messages
   - **error** - for error messages (red icon, red text)
 - `GITTER_MESSAGE` - text of custom message which will be send, with [Handlebars.js](https://github.com/wycats/handlebars.js/)
-  - **if you not provide this variable, plugin send info about build**
   - available vars:
       - `{{buildTrigger}}`
       - `{{buildInitiator}}`